CompilerCrash/CodeRL/README.md

 ### Finetuning with Ground-truth Programs

-We can finetune any pretraind language model as a program synthesis model that can generate code from problem description in natural language.
+We can finetune any pretrained language model as a program synthesis model that can generate code from problem description in natural language.
 In our approach, this stage of finetuning is a warmup stage using the ground-truth annotations (from APPS) before a further finetuning stage on synthetic/generated programs.

 We created `scripts/train_actor.sh` and `scripts/train_actor_deepspeed.sh` which include the parameters as defined above in the [critic training process](#training-critic).